What language is used in Kipina?

 In the summer months all of our activities are indoor.
 In the winter months we spend a great deal of our time outside playing, treasure hunting, building eco gardens, sand and water, swinging, sliding, climbing, etc.

-What safety measures are in place in the nursery?
+What safety measures are in place in the preschool?

-What happens if there is an accident at the nursery?
+What happens if there is an accident in the preschool?

 It depends on the nature of the accident, but we have all of the measures in place to ensure that children are as safe as possible and minimize any risk of an accident.
 We have a full time nurse who will observe the child and a doctor on call who can come at any time if required.